 I didn't want to tell anyone until we got through the first trimester.
 Josh wanted to tell right away, looking back I was selfish not telling.
 I just didn't want to have to have the conversation I am about to have to have after everyone was so happy.
 My thoughts was don't tell anyone, and then if something hapenens we wouldn't disapoint, or have to break anyone but our own hearts.
 That is where I was so wrong though.
 As we are going through this all I can think of is tell people.
 Ask people for prayers.
 I know we are not alone.

 I went and had my first sonogram last week.
 Not knowing there was any issues.
 I was only measuring right at six weeks, and there was no heartbeat.
 I can not tell you how amazing everyone at the office was.
 She had me go back into the lobby for a bit and then the Dr. called me back.
 While I was in the lobby, I was trying to distract my mind from going everywhere it shouldn't be so, I got on instagram, (I know always mind numbing right) and my dear college friend had shared this devo.
 WOW!
 I love how God intervines right when you need him.
+God really used the Book Gracelaced, my friend, and instagram when I needed a hug.
 When the Dr. called me back I just kept on repeating the verses in my head over and over again.

 The Dr. was so calm!
 Already knowing that one in four pregnancies end in miscarriage and the fact my mom had one before me, I knew this was always a possiblity.
 He explained to me that it could just be that my dates are wrong, our baby could have just stopped growing, or I could be experieniencing a miscarrage.
 He told me to get blood work and we would get a plan of action.
 Of course I left the Dr. office to late to get blood work that night, so the next day I went and got blood work done.
 I also got blood work two other times to measure HCG levels.
 Mine did just what they would for a miscarriage decrease over the three tests.